Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/mfe/widget-configuration.md

 ::: tip App Builder integration
 * A config MFE must retain its state in a `config` property
 * The App Builder supplies the `config` property when the config MFE is rendered
-* When a user saves the form, the App Builder automatically persists the configuration through Entando APIs
+* When a user saves the form, the App Builder automatically persists the configuration through Villanova APIs
 :::

 5. Replace the contents of `src/App.js` with the following to add a simple form for managing a single `name` field